bugbiteme/rover_pi_web_control/README.md

 # rover_pi_web_control
-This iis the rover_pi_web_control using the web.py framework
+This idea is the rover_pi_web_control using the web.py framework

 The idea is to be able to control a raspi rover using a web browser interface